ama-team/voxengine-scenario-framework/README.md

 that it ended not so well, resulting in a completely another state.
 The scenario itself now boils only to crucial points (states) and possible outcomes during a transition.
-Beside that, framework also helps in apssing arguments inside scenario and cornering some sharp edges.
+Beside that, framework also helps in passing arguments inside scenario and cornering some sharp edges.
 So, let's inspect what we have here.

 ## Scenario schema

-<sub><sup>
-// this section contains examples in YAML rather than in javascript for higher readability
+*this section contains examples in YAML rather than in javascript for higher readability*
-</sup></sup>

 First of all, scenario has three auxiliary properties describing itself.
 They are completely optional, but will save you a lot of